Miori Ichikawa: Biography

-On March 25 of 2012, during the third day of “Tanomuzo, Katayama Buchou! in Saitama Super Arena”, it was announced that Ichikawa would switch agencies from AKS to Production Ogi.
+On March 25, 2012, during the third day of “Tanomuzo, Katayama Buchou! in Saitama Super Arena”, it was announced that Ichikawa would switch agencies from AKS to Production Ogi.
 On May 23, she debuted in senbatsu with AKB48's 26th single, "Manatsu no Sounds Good!", and in the following month, she ranked number 58 in the 27th Single's General Election, landing a position in Future Girls with 5,963 votes.
 After four months, her transition from AKS to Production Ogi was finally completed by July.

 During the opening night of “AKB48 in TOKYO DOME 〜1830m no Kawa〜” on August 24, it was revealed that Team 4 would be disbanded; Ichikawa would, instead, transfer to Team B. She began her activities under the newly reformed Team B on November 1, and performed as part of the starting lineup for their waiting stage on the 3rd.
-On March 13, 2013 Ichikawa was cast as the Vocaloid Kagamine Rin in "Senbonzakura: The Musical", a play based on the song composed by Kurousa-P.
+On March 13, 2013, Ichikawa was cast as the Vocaloid Kagamine Rin in "Senbonzakura: The Musical", a play based on the song composed by Kurousa-P.

 Alongside her position in Team B, she gained a concurrency with NMB48's Team N on November 3, leading to her first original unit song entitled "Onew no Uwabaki" during Team N's first original stage, N3 "Koko ni Datte Tenshi wa Iru"—which began on November 19.
 During that same year, she ranked 57th in AKB48's 32nd Single General Election with 12,616 votes.

 On February 24, 2014, Ichikawa was transferred permanently to NMB48's Team BII.
 On March, she was appointed the Lemon Ambassador for Hiroshima Prefecture.

 On January 19, 2018, Ichikawa announced her graduation.
-Her graduation ceremony was held on April 3, 2018, had her final handshake on April 30, 2018 and graduated on May 1, 2018.
+Her graduation ceremony was held on April 3, 2018, had her final handshake on April 30, 2018, and graduated on May 1, 2018.